-Learning Outcome Assessment Criteria Indicative Content 7 Understand the main 7.1 Describe the parties who can claim on or benefit 7.1.1 Defining the insured.
-6 legal principles from an insurance contract.
-7.1.2 Assignment.
-Questions governing the making of an insurance claim.
-7.1.3 Agency. of all insurance ciaim.
+Learning Outcome Assessment Criteria Indicative Content 7 Understand the main legal principles governing the making 7.1 Describe the parties who can claim on or benefit from an insurance contract.
+7.1.1 Defining the insured.
+6 Questions 7.1.2 Assignment.
+Questions of an insurance claim.
+7.1.3 Agency.
 7.1.4 Trusts.
 7.1.5 Relevant legislation.
 7.1.6 Additional insured.
-7.2 Explain the rules governing notice and proof of 7.2.1 Time limits. loss.
+7.2 7.2.1 Time limits. loss.
 7.2.2 The burden and standard of proof.
 7.2.3 The loss must be fortuitous.
 7.2.4 Insurance: Conduct of Business sourcebook (ICOBS) rules.
 7.2.5 Consequences for late payment of claims.
 7.3 Explain the insured's contractual duty to mitigate or prevent an insured loss.
 7.3.1 Mitigating the loss.
 7.3.2 Prevention costs.
 Explain the doctrine of proximate cause.
 7.4.1 What is proximate cause.
 7.4.2 Proximate cause and excluded and uninsured perils.
 7.4.3 Concurrent causes.
 7.4.4 Combined perils.
 7.4.5 Modification of proximate cause.
 7.5 Explain the investigation of fraudulent claims 7.5.1 What is a fraudulent claim. and the remedies available to the insurer.
 7.5.2 Burden of proof for fraud.
 7.5.3 Remedies for insurers.
 7.5.4 Relevant legislation.
 7.6 Apply the main legal principles governing the making of an insurance claim to practical situations.
 7.6.1 Apply to a given set of circumstances.

-Learning Outcome Assessment Criteria Indicative Content 8 Understand how losses 8.1 Explain the principle of indemnity.
+Learning Outcome Assessment Criteria Indicative Content 1 1 - 8 Understand how losses 8.1 Explain the principle of indemnity.
 8.1.1 Definition of indemnity.
-4 are measured and how 8.2 8.2.1 How indemnity is measured for property insurances.
-Questions the principle of 0.2 classes of insurance.
-8.2.2 How indemnity is measured for pecuniary insurances. - indemnity applies to 8.2.3 How indemnity is measured for liability insurances. insurance claims.
+4 are measured and how 8.2 Explain the measure of indemnity in various 8.2.1 How indemnity is measured for property insurances.
+Questions the principle of classes of insurance.
+8.2.2 How indemnity is measured for pecuniary insurances. indemnity applies to insurance claims.
+8.2.3 How indemnity is measured for liability insurances. insurance claims.
 8.2.4 How indemnity is measured for marine insurances.
-8.3 Explain the factors which limit, reduce, extend 8.3.1 Limits of liability.
-0.5 or modify the principle of indemnity.
+8.3 Explain the factors which limit, reduce, extend 8.3.1 Limits of liability. or modify the principle of indemnity.
 8.3.2 Under insurance and average.
-8.4 8.3.3 Calculation of average.
+8.3.3 Calculation of average.
 8.3.4 Excesses, deductibles and franchises.
 8.3.5 Extensions to the operation of indemnity.
-Explain the methods of providing indemnity.
+8.4 Explain the methods of providing indemnity.
 8.4.1 Payment of money.
 8.4.2 Reinstatement.
 8.4.3 Repair.
 8.4.4 Replacement.
-8.5 Explain the doctrine of salvage and 8.5.1 Marine insurance. abandonment.
+8.5 Explain the doctrine of salvage and abandonment.
+8.5.1 Marine insurance.
 8.5.2 Non-marine insurance.
-8.6 Explain the effect of claim payments on policy cover.
-8.6.1 Partial losses.
+8.6 Explain the effect of claim payments on policy 8.6.1 Partial losses. cover.
 8.6.2 Total losses.
 8.7 Apply how losses are measured and the principle of indemnity to practical situations.
 8.7.1 Apply to a given set of circumstances.